robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Ferrari Palm Beach said they will have an update for me next week and that the timing job was done incorrectly.

 # 3/1/2023
 Ferrari Palm Beach said my car is ready and timing is fixed - they said the previous shop had either not replaced the timing belts or put in used parts.
-The previous shop had the timing 6 degress off.
+The previous shop had the timing 6 degrees off.
 Total is $5228 to fix the work that Vlad's did incorrectly and to install the new fuel pumps.
 State Farm said that since my car is "high mileage" at 29k, it is only worth $80k for insurance agreed value, even after they said it was worth $100k previously.

 # 3/4/2023